slotThe/slotThe.github.io/research.md

   Based on a paper with Sebastian Halbig of the [same name][Duality in Monoidal Categories].

+# Seminars

+- *Mackey Functors* \
+  2023-07-14–2023-07-15, Dresden; [website here][sem:mackey-functors].

+  A seminar on Mackey functors and its applications.

 # Theses

 - *Comodules for Categories*